 When a scoliosis starts to develop the spinal muscles are initially able to compensate.
 Research shows that the body is trying to minimise energy-use by minimising the curvature, keeping it as close to the midline as possible - that is why it curves and rotates compensating left then right then left all the way up the spine.
 This increasingly creates potential nerve compression areas in the neck at C5/6 with pain referred to neck, shoulder and arm, from the mid-thoracic spine with pain radiating between the shoulder blades and into the ribs and chest and from the lumbosacral spine at L4/5 and L5/S1 discs with sciatica into the legs.
 Pelvic torsion and sacroiliac joint subluxation and asymmetric pelvic muscle spasms may lead to pudendal neuralgia and pudendal nerve entrapment with referred pelvic pain.

-Degenerative Scoliosis or Adult Onset Scoliosis occurs very commonly, in our experience, with undiagnosed leg-length-discrepancy from a few millimetres up to rarely several centimetres which affects the pelvic level, causing pelvic obliquity with a resultant compensatory scoliosis.
+Degenerative Scoliosis or Adult Onset Scoliosis occurs commonly, from our observations, with undiagnosed leg-length-discrepancy from a few millimetres up to rarely several centimetres which affects the pelvic level, causing pelvic obliquity with a resultant compensatory scoliosis.
 Over years, especially with poor posture, this may worsen to a point where it causes neurological symptoms from nerve compression.

-Rapid Onset leg-length difference and compensatory scoliosis is often seen following total knee or total hip replacement (THR) surgery where the surgeon is not aware of the need to assess the patient with standing weight-bearing X-rays in order to maintain a previous leg-length difference - a 1cm change in leg-length post-operatively means that an elderly patient who is unable to compensate due to disc and facet joint generation may very likely suffer long-term pain unless it is properly diagnosed and treated with a precise shoe-raise to regain the previous level.
+Rapid Onset leg-length difference and compensatory scoliosis is sometimes seen following total knee or total hip replacement (THR) surgery if the surgeon is not aware of the need to assess the patient with standing weight-bearing X-rays in order to maintain a previous leg-length difference - a 1cm change in leg-length post-operatively means that an elderly patient who is unable to compensate due to disc and facet joint generation may suffer long-term pain unless it is properly diagnosed and treated with a precise shoe-raise to regain the previous level.

 Adult Scoliosis Progression